rumana-amin/codebasics-resume-projects/README.md

 1. Checked ad-hoc-requests for which the business needs insights.
 2. Created as simple database and converted the table structure in sql server as the dataset that was provided in MySql
-3. Performed a SQL queries in MS sql sercer to answer these requests.
+3. Performed a SQL queries in MS sql server to answer these requests.